sohag1426/Flexible-PHP-Pagination/Readme.md

-The ACL class was designed to do nothing other then do Access Control.
-The goal is that this Access Control List is completely decentralized, and therefor it is no tailored to any particular membership script.
+The Flexible PHP pagination class was designed to be the easiest to use PHP Pagination system without losing any customization options.

 ## Features
 - Flexible